huzouskaya/WEB_1/README.md

 ## Assets
 The game uses images for the chessboard and pieces, which are loaded and scaled for display.
 Ensure that the assets are in the correct directory structure.

-## Contributing
-Contributions are welcome!
-Please submit a pull request or open an issue for any suggestions or improvements.

-## License
-This project is licensed under the MIT License.